Canon G5 X vs 6D Mark II

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More heavily discounted: Has been on the market for longer (launched in October 2015).

-Advantages of the Canon EOS 6D Mark II:
+Arguments in favor of the Canon EOS 6D Mark II:

 - More detail: Has more megapixels (26 vs 20MP), which boosts linear resolution by 14%.